 Did you know that 65% of us are visual learners?
 As visual creatures, one of the best ways to get your story across is through visual content.
 No matter how brilliant your text is, if you don’t break up long text with multimedia, readers will quickly lose interest.
 Enrich your text with photos, videos, and slideshows to captivate and inform your readers.

 - Images: Beautiful images are an essential part of creating a stunning one-page website.
 Invest in some eye-catching, high-quality photos and you’ll be sure to make the perfect first impression on readers.
 Striking images set the mood, reflect your brand, and make readers more inclined to stay on your website.
 Learn how to take awesome professional product photos.
 Struggling to find good photos?
 Check out some of our favorite resources for royalty-free stock images.

-- Video: If pictures are worth a thousand words, video is like a million!
-Viewers spend 100% more time on website with videos.
-Video is one of the easiest ways to make your content more engaging.
+- Video: Viewers spend 100% more time on website with videos, and it’s a good way to make your content more engaging.